radarseven/ohmyzsh-dotfiles/README.md

-# Matt’s dotfiles (from Mathias and Paul Irish) adapted for ZSH
+# Brandon’s dotfiles (from Mathias and Paul Irish) adapted for ZSH by Matt Stauffer

 ## Installation